parallaxinc/PropLoader/README.md

 TODO:

-1) Find a way to determine the host IP address for the interface used to connect to an Xbee module whose IP address is given on the command line.

-2) Make Xbee discovery more robust.

-3) Add retry logic to get/set item as well as the loader code.
+1) Add retry logic to get/set item as well as the loader code.

-4) Add .elf file handling. (done)

-5) Switch to Jeff's new download protocol.
+2) Switch to Jeff's new download protocol.

-6) Create a program that will process the binary resulting from compiling IP_loader.spin.
+3) Create a program that will process the binary resulting from compiling IP_loader.spin.